 - Tap on situated at the top right and select Settings.

 - Open Privacy and Security settings and head over to Safe Browsing.

 - Tap on the situated next to Standard Protection.

 - Turn off the Warn you if passwords are exposed in a data breach option.

 Similar to its Windows counterpart, earlier you could access this option via the chrome flag.
 But then this feature quietly moved over to the Standard Protection section.
-This might again arise some confusion to the end-users as to the actual location of this feature.
+This might again arise some confusion among the end-users as to the actual location of this feature.

 Bottom Line: Chrome Passwords Compromised

 So with this, we conclude the guide on how to stop the Chrome breached passwords pop up on your computer as well as on Android devices.
 This is an option to manually check the password breach in chrome for iOS and iPadOS under the Password settings page, however, it won’t alert or bug you as it does in android or computer.